 The Vyners owned the mill at one period and Ester Martin lived in it at one time, paying a rent of £6 a year.
 The last miller to use the building was a man by the name of Richard Hale.
 This old ruin was finally demolished in about 1871.

 An area in the northern part of Saughall Massie was known as the 'Old Carrs'.
 Carr is a middle English word meaning marsh and the name is perpetuated in the present Carr Lane; similarly the area once known as Sandbrook is perpetuated in the present Sandbrook Lane.
 Some of the field names in use in 1665 were 'The Banakers', 'Neere Wimbrick', 'Gosty Pellitan Hey', 'Barcroft Hey', 'Werrettbay' and 'Cherrie Tree Bay'.

-Saughall Massie Bridge was the first to be built by the civil engineer Sir Thomas Brassey in 1829.
+Saughall Massie Bridge was the first to be built by the civil engineering contractor Thomas Brassey in 1829.
 Brassey was paid £200.
-He was born in the Wirral village of Burton and, by the time of his death in 1870, he was to go on and build one mile in every 20 miles of railway in the world.
+He was born in Buerton, six miles south of Chester and, by the time of his death in 1870, he was to go on and build one mile in every 20 miles of railway in the world.
 The bridge was awarded Grade II listed status by English Heritage in 2007.
 A plaque commemorating this event was unveiled and an information board erected nearby.

 A visitor to Moreton in 1847 wrote :-

 It is situated in a dreary flat, close to the shores of the sea, with roads excessively bad, and a bridge as dangerous to travelers as it is disgraceful to the country. it is, in every point of view, an extremely poor village, and a greater part of the township is below the level of the sea at high water.